 Lastly among our Boston North Shore home inspection tips, if you opt to perform any repair work yourself or oversee its completion and decide to seek a credit from the home seller at the closing of the transaction, consult your mortgage lender.
 You’ll want to ensure you are able to request the maximum amount of credits as per the guidelines – usually 3%-6%.
 Remember, if the amount is in excess of what is needed you won’t receive it, the seller gets to keep it.

-Also of Interest - The Importance of a Boston North Shore Home Inspection
+Also of Interest - The Boston North Shore Home Inspection: What to do Next?

 Remember this